mbforbes/website-3/posts/writing/travel/2022-hanoi.md

 {% img "/assets/posts/2022-hanoi/IMG_8954.moz80.jpg", false, false %}

-<p class="figcaption">Hanoi's, like much of Vietnam, had A+ coffee shop vibe game.
+<p class="figcaption">Hanoi, like much of Vietnam, had A+ coffee shop vibe game.
 The climate allowed generous outpourings of tropical plans that would embarrass any stateside third-wave joint.
 This is my bad attempt to capture the entrance to one of them.</p>

 ### With Mopeds, We Finally Understood Hanoi